databendlabs/databend-docs/docs/en/sql-reference/20-sql-functions/05-datetime-functions/to-timestamp.md

 TO_TIMESTAMP(<expr>)
 ```

-If given a string, the function extracts a date from the string; If given is an integer, the function interprets the integer as the number of seconds, milliseconds, or microseconds before (for a negative number) or after (for a positive number) the Unix epoch (midnight on January 1, 1970):
+If given an ISO 8601 date format string, the function extracts a date from the string; If given is an integer, the function interprets the integer as the number of seconds, milliseconds, or microseconds before (for a negative number) or after (for a positive number) the Unix epoch (midnight on January 1, 1970):

 | Range                                       | Unit                 |
 |---------------------------------------------|----------------------|